2025 Annual Report

 Trip #15 - Powwow Trail

 BWAC Crew #15 — “The Feathered Foresters” — spent a mid-October weekend tackling the south side of the Powwow Trail.
-Seven dedicated volunteers hiked in near Isabella and set up base camp while working from just left of the Wye toward Marathon Lake.
 Armed with root slayers, saws, loppers, and a Pulaski, the crew cleared brush and downed trees through some of the trail’s toughest stretches.
 Perfect fall weather, crisp nights, and wildlife sightings—including beavers, grouse, woodpeckers, and even a fleeting glimpse of a lynx—made for a memorable weekend filled with teamwork, learning, and the last golden colors of autumn.

 Trip #16 - Sioux–Hustler Trail